Walter Siepmann

-Richard Rudolf Walter Siepmann known as Walter Siepmann, Sr. (March 11, 1902 – December 16, 1985) was a German industrialist, engineer and inventor.
-He was the youngest son of Hugo Siepmann and prominent member of the Siepmann family.
-He was the majority owner of Siepmann Group, an industrial concern, as well as a board member of Commerzbank and board director of the Mechanical Engineering Industry Association (VDMA).
-Since 1940 he served as a councilor of Belecke (Warstein) for the Christian Democratic Union (CDU).
+Richard Rudolf Walter Siepmann colloquially Walter Siepmann, Sr. (11 March 1902 – 16 December 1985) was a German industrialist, engineer and inventor.
+He was the youngest son of Hugo Siepmann and member of the Siepmann family.

 Early life and education

-Walter Siepmann was born March 11, 1902, in Warstein, Kingdom of Prussia, the youngest of three children of industrialist Hugo Siepmann and Luise Emilie Johanna Lämmerhirt.
-His mother was a daughter of Alfred Lämmerhirt, who founded the predecessor company of Westfalia Dinnendahl Gröppel in 1872.
-He grew up on his father's estate located at Hauptstrasse 145 in Warstein, close to his cousins, which also lived on the property and would later engage in business activities with him in the family conglomerate.
+Siepmann was born March 11, 1902 in Warstein, Kingdom of Prussia (presently Germany), the youngest of three children, to Hugo Siepmann, industrialist, philanthropist and gentleman farmer, and Luise Johanna Siepmann (née Lämmerhirt; 1876–1962), into a bourgeois family.
+His siblings were; Alfred Siepmann and Margarethe "Grete" Dassel (née Siepmann; 1898–1990).

+His paternal family originally hailed from Schwelm, Westphalia, where they were affluent farmers and tradespeople.
+His maternal grandfather, Alfred Lämmerhirt, was a noted engineer and industrial manager who was involved in several companies, including the founding of the original predecessor to Westfalia Dinnendahl Gröppel, in the Ruhr valley as well as in Winterthur, Switzerland.

 Siepmann completed his schooling years in Warstein, Lippstadt and Hagen.
 After completing his Abitur, he studied mechanical engineering at the Technical University of Darmstadt graduating in 1926.
-He and his elder brother started to become active in the Siepmann company in 1922, respectively 1926.
-His brother previously lived and worked in Berlin.
+Siepmann reportedly suffered from dyslexia which prevented him from becoming a Diplom-Ingenieur on a graduate level.
+He joined the family company, then known as Peters & Co, in 1926.

 Career

 Initially, Siepmann and his brother were employed as directors and took-over the management and technical development of the company, which at the beginning was still known as Peters & Co.
-Most of the technical development of Siepmann can be credited to him as he began to develop and patent his inventions in the field of Ventiles and fixtures on an international level.
+Most of the technical development of Siepmann can be credited to him as he began to develop and patent his inventions in the field of ventiles and fixtures on an international level.
 This success is still a key element for the company up to this day and his products are used globally.
 During his tenure in the management of Siepmann he also became involved in various board of directors as well as advisory board roles such as with Commerzbank, one of the major banking corporations in Germany as well as the Mechanical Engineering Industry Association (VDMA).